Releases

 Recovering from Partial Releases

-- Open the release detail panel — it shows which repos were tagged and which failed
+- Open the release detail panel — it lists every repo with its tag status

 Release Dependencies